bennieboj/BlishHud-Mounts/README.md

 ![](./readme/user_defined_radial_settings.png)

-This allows for the creation of seperate sets of things/actions displayed in their own radial.
+This allows for the creation of seperate sets of actions displayed in their own radial.

 Sending to GW2 is [configurable](#block-sequence-from-gw2).